thenorili/PulseAudio-Record-In-and-Out/README.md

 ## PulseAudio-Record-Output-and-Input

   I have conquered pulseaudio.
 With this I can record input and output in one stream while both are in use e.g. by discord.

-Adding this to the end of /etc/pulse/default.pa FINALLY permitted me to AT LAST record mic input and computer output.
+  Adding these 6 lines to the end of /etc/pulse/default.pa FINALLY permits me to record mic input and computer output.

   The programs I use are pavucontrol and audio-recorder {source of "User defined audio source" set to OutSink and MicSink}.

-##### Add this to the end of /etc/pulse/default.pa or ~/.pulse/default.pa
+  ###### Add this to the end of /etc/pulse/default.pa or ~/.pulse/default.pa

-##### Ensure that the value of source=0 is your stereo monitor index & source=1 is your mic input via "pacmd list-sources"
+  ###### Ensure that the value of source=0 is your stereo monitor index & source=1 is your mic input via "pacmd list-sources"

   ### This sink mirrors monitored speaker output